 Do bills have a habit of sneaking up on you, even though the same ones come every month?
 Do you run out of money and don’t have enough to pay the bills, even though you know you make enough???

-That’s where a printable Bill Pay Checklist comes in.
+That’s where a printable Bill Payment Checklist comes in.

 What’s a Bill Pay Checklist?

-A Bill Pay Checklist is a sheet where you track all of your bills.
+A Bill Pay Checklist or Bill Payment Checklist is a sheet where you track all of your bills.
 The point is to have everything listed all in one place so that you can see whether or not a bill has been paid.

 Even if you have autopay, sometimes a bill won’t get paid, due to an error like an expired credit card.
 So if you’re not tracking your bills, you won’t know that a bill hasn’t been paid until it’s too late, like when you’re charged a late fee!